BioDepot/BioDepot-workflow-builder/README.md

 ```
 docker run --rm --net host alpine ip address
 ```
 4. Make sure that you have read/write permissions to the directory that you are using to share files with Bwb and Docker.
 One method is to use your Desktop or a folder on your Desktop as the starting point for sharing files.
-For example when launching from Docker toolbox the starting command would be
+For example, when launching from Docker toolbox the starting command would be

 ```
 docker run --rm   -p 6080:6080 \